-The fat little Mexican Fed from earlier, returned.
-He rounded the table.
-Twisting his mustache, he flicked one of his trademark grins and plopped into the cushioned recliner.
-It squeaked.
+The fat little Mexican Fed from earlier, returns.
+He rounds the table.
+Twists his mustache and grins.
+Plops into the cushioned recliner.
+It squeaks.

 “Señor, how you are this morning?”
-He had on a fresh shirt and slid a leather satchel on the table in front of me.
+He has on a fresh shirt and slides a leather satchel on the table in front of me.
 “I hope you slept well!”

-His accent was thicker.
+His accent is thicker.
 I had to focus in order to understand.

 "Oil," I said.

 “Señor?
 Has the nurse given you a drink?”
-He looked into my eyes, but I was having a helluva time trying to focus.
+He looks at my eyes, but I am having a helluva time trying to focus.
 His greasy mustache seems much larger now.
 Black, like a paint brush dipped in tar.
-I was drugged and I knew it for sure now.
-How much time did I have?
+I was drugged.
+I can't take my eyes from his mustache.
+It's absolutely fascinating.

-He laughed.
+He laughs.
 “Ah, you have.
 You have accepted our water!
 But it was not really water and don’t worry, it is not a painful death, Señor!”

 “Now, back to business, as you Americano’s say.
 There is little time.”
-He pulled out a sheath of papers.
-Scanned them.
-Found the one he wants.
+He pulls out a sheath of papers.
+Scans them.
+Finds the one he wants.
 My anger has left me.

 “This one, Señor?
 Does it work for you?”

 I glanced down.
-A typed confession.
-‘I, Jackson Filberton, on the 17th of September, 2317, did on or about 10:00 P.M., ascend the wall, better known as The Great Wall of Trump and attempted to enter the Worker’s Paradise of Mexico, without permission...'
-I skipped down '…and I bequeath all of my internal organs to the cause of …' I quit reading.
+A typed letter.
+‘I, Jackson Filberton, on the 17th of September, 2317, did on or about 10:00 P.M., ascend the wall, better known as The Great Wall of Trump and attempted to enter the Free Mexico, without permission...'
+I skipped down '…and I bequeath all of my internal organs to the cause of …'

 “Nawh!
 Kizz my azz.”
-My tongue was numb.
-It felt like cotton.
-I probed my teeth, but I could no longer feel my tongue.
+My tongue is numb.
+It feels like cotton.
+I probe my teeth, but I can no longer feel my tongue.
 Was it gone?
 I wasn't sure now.
 This wasn't going right.
 Maybe I should go home.
 Take my licks.
 Where is my tongue?

 I didn’t respond.
 Just listened.
-I was amazed.
-His accent seemed to be fading.
+I am amazed.
+His accent seems to be fading.

-He stood, gathered his satchel and walked to the door, but turned after he tapped on the mirror-glass with his knuckle.
+He stands, gathers his satchel and walks to the door, but turns, after he taps on the mirror-glass with his knuckle.

 I looked at the Trump Wall in all its grandeur.
 One of the largest public works projects in human history.
 A wall fully 5000 feet high and over 1000 feet thick.
 Steel, concrete and missile batteries.
-It made the Great Wall of China look like a Lego collection.
-It stretched not just along the border with Mexico, where I'd tried to escape, but along the Canadian border as well.
+It made the Great Wall of China look like a collection of toy blocks.
+Stretches not just along the border with Mexico, where I'd tried to escape, but along the Canadian border as well.

-I recalled a documentary years ago about how the Trump Wall was manned by five million soldiers, had its own farms, airports and shopping malls and even a supporting civilian population.
-It was not the “Walled City” but the “Country Wall.”
+I recall a documentary years ago, about how the Trump Wall.
+Manned by five million soldiers.
+Has its own farms, airports and shopping districts and even a supporting civilian population.

-Work was currently underway to wall off Hawaii and Puerto Rico.
+Work was currently underway on the wall off of Hawaii and Puerto Rico.
 There was even an entire Reality Television Series devoted to planning stages of the new Sea Wall Projects, designed to close the rest of the ‘gaps.’

 What did that mean?
 RePat?
 Repatriated?
 Brought home -- to be harvested?

 On a screen above my face, red letters were flashing.
-It was my name, Social Security Number, height, weight – all my personal data.
+My name, Social Security Number, height, weight – all my personal data.
 Scrolling by.
 Then three dimensional views of me.
-My feet, bones, groin, internal organs and even my brain were all represented on the screen.
+My feet, bones, groin, internal organs and even my brain were all represented, on the screen.
 Behind my stats, a stylized American flag flew, waving in a solemn breeze.
+Why I wondered?

 Little blinking green lights were everywhere behind the screen.
 Monotone sounds.
 Saws and drills?
 It was difficult to make out.
 But that hospital smells were not.
 Rubbing alcohol and an odd burning scent permeated the open building.

-Long snake-like tubes clung to the ceiling.
-They looked like crazy vacuum cleaners, except they were wet with gore and had small hooks along their sides.
+Long spiraling tubes clung to the ceiling.
+They looked like grotesque vacuum cleaner tubes, except they were wet with entrails which still hung from small hooks along their sides.
 Hooks that held other unidentifiable parts that dangled and dripped.
 One such part looked familiar.
 Perhaps my leg?

 I seemed to be on a conveyor belt of some sort myself.
 Something was tugging at my hair, my lower body and arms now.
 I am torso and head.

 “You suppose they are awake?”
-The voice came from nearby.
+The voice came from nearby now.

 “Nah.
 They are comatose, Harry.
 Don’t worry.
 The blinking is just a reflex.
-Just remove Filberton's heart, the Mexican Fed said we only have eight hours max – after that the organs are no good.
+Just remove Filberton's heart, they said we only have eight hours max – after that the organs are no good.
 And he's a perfect match for the recipient it says here."